 The reason why this is the case is because of what I mentioned above – we simply have more functional and easier-to-use tools at our disposal.

-In a word, yes.
+.
 But that’s not the best path to take.

 While there are blogging platforms out there that allow you to build a blog entirely for free, they do carry a number of limitations: